 The purpose of this test was to see if any of the three lubricants being tested would contaminate the primer and cause a misfire or delay fire.

-Centerfire and shotgun ammunition were sprayed or soaked in each of the three lubricants for periods ranging from 1 to 7 days and then test fired.
+Centerfire and shotgun ammunition were sprayed or soaked in confident three lubricants for periods ranging from 1 to 7 days and then test fired.